Login / Signup

 Day 4

-Punakha was the ancient capital of Bhutan until mid-1960s until it was shifted to Thimphu.
+Punakha was the ancient capital of Bhutan until mid-1960s until it was moved to Thimphu.
 The valley hosts one of the impressive fortresses in the world.
 The temperate weather conditions favors for the cultivation of rice, chilies, vegetables and tropical fruits.
-The Central Monastic Body, presided over by the Chief Abbot of Bhutan comes down to this valley from Thimphu every winter to take advantage of the warmer weather.
-Afternoon
+The Central Monastic Body, presided over by the Chief Abbot of Bhutan comes down to this valley from Thimphu every winter to take advantage of the warmer weather for about six months.

-We will head down to visit the dominant and impressive Punakha Dzong, set at the confluence of the Mo and Po (or “mother” and “father”) Rivers.
+After lunch, we will head down to visit the dominant and impressive Punakha Dzong, set at the confluence of the Mo and Pho (or “mother” and “father”) Rivers.
 Built by Shabdrung in 1637, this massive fortress is one of the holiest in Bhutan and holds some of the country’s most sacred relics.
 Bhutan’s dzongs originally served three purposes: they were fortresses, administrative to the most obvious centers for local government, and a residence for the monks and place for their religious activities.
-In days of yore—during Tibetan invasion or wars between the valleys— dzongs also acted as strongholds, protecting their vale’s inhabitants.
+In days of yore—during Tibetan invasion or wars between the valleys— dzongs also acted as strongholds, protecting their inhabitants.
 The central monk body moves from Thimphu to Punakha every winter to take advantage of Punakha’s temperate climate.
-Take your time to explore and admire the architecture and photography time aplenty.
+Take your time to explore and admire the architecture and photography is allowed in the courtyards.

 Hike length: 3Kms/1.8Miles return